 In the study, researchers split up 1,017 ninth- and tenth-grade students into four groups.
-Each group spent five minutes per week, over the course of a month, writing a letter on one of the following topics (the same topic week after week):
+Each group spent five minutes per week, over the course of a month, writing a gracious letter to someone who (the same topic week after week):

 - A list of their daily activities

-Participants were also instructed to spend 30 minutes per week improving themselves in the area associated with their writing prompt—health, academics, kindness, or organization.
-To further evoke the feeling of gratitude, the gratitude groups read gratitude testimonials and completed two additional gratitude writing prompts.
+Participants were also instructed to spend 30 minutes per week improving themselves in the area associated with their writing prompt—health, academics, kindness, or organisation.
+To further evoke the feeling of gratitude, the gratitude groups read gratitude testimonials and completed two additional writing prompts.

 Ultimately, participants who wrote gratitude letters reported healthier eating habits at the end of the month compared to those who listed their daily activities.
 In fact, they had marginally better eating habits even three months after the conclusion of the study.
 Most notably, this was true for all the gratitude groups—not just the one who specifically focused on health.

-The study further found that practicing gratitude led to decreased negative emotions, which consequently led to better eating behaviors.
+The study further found that practising this led to decreased negative emotions, which consequently led to better eating behaviours.
 As many of us are aware, negative emotions—stress, boredom, sadness—can drive us straight to chocolate and junk food.